 Mission: To protect, preserve, and enhance the air quality of Washington to safeguard public health and the environment and support high quality of life for current and future generations.

-Mission: To measure and assess environmental conditions in Washington State.
+Mission: To measure, assess, and communicate environmental conditions in Washington State.

 Mission: To foster sustainability, prevent pollution and promote safe waste management.